 Can varicose veins be dangerous?

-Although varicose veins in themselves are not generally dangerous, painful varicose veins can get worse.
+Although in themselves they are not generally dangerous, painful varicose veins can get worse.
 As they worsen, you can develop new complications.
-Dangers to be aware of if you don’t treat varicose veins include:
+Dangers to be aware of if you don’t treat this issue include:

 Skin Infection – When the tissues are stretched from swelling, this interferes with the body’s natural defence against infection.
 Lessening the swelling can help to prevent this.
 Furthermore, compression stockings can be used as part of the treatment to clear an infection.

 Superficial vein thrombosis (SVT) This refers to a blood clot which forms in a superficial vein near the surface of the skin.
 Although not dangerous in itself, it can have serious ramifications if left untreated.

 Deep Vein Thrombosis – Occasionally, people who develop blood clots will develop it in deeper veins.
 Deep vein thrombosis is a serious condition that requires immediate medical treatment.
 If you have a swollen varicose vein or an area of your leg that is painful, red and warm to the touch, be sure to seek medical attention immediately, to check for a DVT.

 Varicose veins are an uncomfortable and sometimes unsightly condition, but not usually dangerous.
 Anyone can develop this condition, although pregnant women, especially after multiple pregnancies, are the most likely to develop some form of it.
 Living a healthy lifestyle with regular exercise as well as wearing appropriate compression hosiery or a girdle can all help prevent or ease the effects.